 Alright, let’s get down to the crème de la crème, Two Bunch Palms is thee place to go if you seek hot springs.
 I’m not talking murky travertine springs found in the wild (although those are nice in their own right), I’m talking clean and pristine hot springs.
 Low in sulfur, and rich in lithium, Two Bunch Palms’ mineral water flows from a 600-year-old natural spring.
 Talk about some serious vibes …

-The soft therapeutic waters flow into a variety of warm / hot pools for you to enjoy: four large teak tubs (you can adjust the temperature), three concrete soaking pools (I loved the circular one pictured above, it was nice and hot) and a beautiful grotto.
+The soft therapeutic waters flow into a variety of warm / hot pools for you to enjoy: four large teak tubs (you can adjust the temperature), three concrete soaking pools (I loved the circular one pictured below, it was nice and hot) and a beautiful grotto.

 The grotto has areas with different temperatures and is quite large.
 My husband and I loved ending our day after a few drinks with a meditative soak looking up at the stars.
 They have floaty noodles to help you float and stay cozy.
 Hubs and I would often get lost in our own vibrations that we would bump into each other head and feet-first.

-Be Mindful of Others
+Be Mindful Of Others

 While the grotto is meant to be a quiet area, large parties often chat it up.
-If you’re going to go there with friends (and dranks), please be mindful of the meditative states of others.
+If you’re going to go there with friends (and drinks), please be mindful of the meditative states of others.

 Do Not Overpack